 Notwithstanding the debunking of "styles" of teaching and learning, educators have endured a barrage of in-service training on the merits of teaching based on "styles."
 Extant research on effective instruction, by its very existence, negates the notion of learning styles.
 If learning styles existed and were a salient feature in student success, then research on Direct Instruction would have supported the importance of "style" in teaching and learning.
 If, in fact, students had different styles in learning, then the most effective teaching methods would have to be different for each of these subtypes or "styles" of students.
-Were this the case, any method of instruction might be determined, through well-designed research, to work with students of one learning style but be significantly less effective with students who had different learning styles.
-The entire body of research on effective teaching disproves the notion that learning styles exist and that they are a vital feature that teachers must consider when implementing instruction in their classrooms.
+Were this the case, any method of instruction might be determined, through well-designed research, to work with students of one learning style but be significantly less effective teaching disproves the notion that learning styles exist and that they are a vital feature that teachers must consider when implementing instruction in their classrooms.